dgrisafe/rookie-researcher/Git and GitHub.md

 *Selection: *

-For this example, indicate *Definitely* to *commit* these new files by typing after *Selection: *
+...then type `1` to indicate *Definitely* and *commit* these new files.

-`1`

-It will then prompt you to restart *RStudio* to activate the *Git* pane.
+It will then prompt to restart *RStudio* to activate the *Git* pane.
 Similarly, type the number indicating the affirmative response.
 Or simply close out of *RStudio* and reopen it.

 After restarting *RStudio*, look in the pane that has *Environment*, *History*, *Connections*, *Tutorial*.

-You should now notice a *Git* pane between Connections and Tutorial.
+There should now be a *Git* pane between Connections and Tutorial.

 Great work so far!

 ### Viewing *Commit* History

-This step is just for your understanding; there's no code to type in this step to view your Git history.
+This step is just for understanding; there's no code to type for a moment.

 In the *Git* pane, look for the button with a clock emoji followed by *History*.
-Note, if the window is very small the text disappears and you only see the clock emoji.
+Note, if the window is very small the text disappears and only the clock emoji is visible.

-This will open a new window that shows the Git history for this specific project.
-Note, if this is a new project, the history should be short.
+This will open a new window that shows the Git *History* for this specific project.

-As you commit more and more, the history will grow.
+Note, if this is a new project, the history should be short; the history will grow as more commits are made.

-You can review any stage of a project in this pane.
+Review any stage of a project in this *History* pane.

 ### Making a *Commit* and Viewing More History